MrBlueXav/Dekrispator-H747CPP/README.md

-This is the C++ version of **Dekrispator** synth ported on a powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
+This is the C++ compatible version of **Dekrispator** synth ported on a powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
 Actually, it's a mix of C and C++ files but allowing now use of C++ DaisySP lib for example.
 There are two additional instruments :